danwallacenz/interop/README.md

 ### What is this repository for? ###

-* To demonstrate working examples of using Swift-only types such as Swift enummerations and structures with Objective-C.
+* To demonstrate working examples of using Swift-only types such as Swift enumerations and structures with Objective-C.

 * Based in large part on a 2015 lecture given by Andy Matuschak <https://www.youtube.com/watch?v=q_Y070VAP0c>